camunda/camunda-docs-manual/content/reference/rest/external-task/post-bpmn-error.md

   <tr>
     <td>404</td>
     <td>application/json</td>
     <td>Returned if the task does not exist.
-This could indicate a wrong task id as well as a cancelled task, e.g. due to a caught BPMN boundary event.
+This could indicate a wrong task id as well as a cancelled task, e.g., due to a caught BPMN boundary event.
 See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>500</td>